DominionCyber/talon_hunt_framework/README.md

 Whether you're hunting for lateral movement, investigating credential abuse, or building net-new detections, Talon accelerates time-to-insight across your security operations.

+> [!IMPORTANT]
+> ## 👁️ Community Group
+> Dominion Cyber is in the process of migrating our defender community to a more scalable platform.
+This community will bring together like-minded defenders to collaborate, share insights, and support one another.
+>
+> ### What to Expect
+> Membership will be limited to vetted individuals only.
+To join, applicants must either:
+> - Receive a vouch from a current active member
+> - Complete a screening process
+>
+> This approach helps maintain the integrity of the community and reduces the risk of exposing sensitive information.

 ## Community Edition

 The Community Edition of Talon Hunt Framework includes conversions from popular community rule frameworks such as Sigma, Elastic Detection Rules, and others, bringing battle-tested detection logic directly into your Falcon environment.
 Beyond pre-built conversions, Talon provides a conversion framework that simplifies the process of translating external rule formats into optimized CQL, enabling teams to rapidly onboard detection content from across the security community.

+> [!IMPORTANT]
+> ## 🛡️ Enterprise Support Available
+> Dominion Cyber offers the **Talon Hunt Framework** for organizations looking for a **maintained instance of Talon**, along with associated **threat intelligence, detection and hunt feeds**.
+>
+> **Interested in enterprise support?**
+> Reach out via the [Contact page](https://www.dominioncyber.net/) to get started.=

 ## Useful Links